mthiebaux/JSNtemplate/README.md

 ## *Console*

-An experimental app featuring an interactive server console, push notifications, and client to client exchange.
+An experimental app featuring an interactive server console, push notifications, and client to client exchange, including ping pong.

 Integrating the 'localtunnel' module provides a working external URL for remote testing.